Quarry Bank Mill: History

 Samuel Greg leased land at Quarrell Hole on Pownall Fee from Lord Stamford, who imposed a condition that "none of the surrounding trees should be pruned, felled or lopped"; maintaining the woodland character of the area.
 One reason for selecting this location was the "suitable head of water provided by the River Bollin and its proximity to the Bridgewater Canal and thus Liverpool".
 The factory was built in 1784 by Greg to spin cotton.
-When Greg retired in 1832 it was the largest such business in the United Kingdom.
+When Greg retired in 1832, it was the largest such business in the United Kingdom.
 The water-powered Georgian mill still produces cotton calico.
-The Gregs were careful and pragmatic, paternalistic millowners, and the mill was expanded and changed throughout its history.
+The Gregs were careful and pragmatic, paternalistic mill owners, and the mill underwent expansion and change throughout its history.
 When Greg's son, Robert Hyde Greg, took over the business, he introduced weaving.
 Samuel Greg died in 1834.